White Mark Bowmen

-Club fees are presently £20 per annum and £10 for juniors and cubs.
+Club fees are presently £20 per annum for adults and £10 for juniors and cubs.
 Family membership is £40 (two adults and two junior/cubs at one address).
 Subscriptions run from January 1st to December 31st.
 White Mark is affiliated to the English Field Archery Association and as such requires all club members also to be members of the EFAA for purposes of insurance.
 EFAA fees are currently £20 per annum for adults and £10 for juniors and cubs.

 The club members meet informally at the range once a month on a Saturday.
 This is usually the second Saturday in the month but check the event calendar.
 Also, on Wednesday mornings, there is gathering of the ‘Wednesday Crew’, a non-exclusive group of recreational archers.